 What is an IPN?

 When we say performer, we’re not just talking about people performing live.
-In fact, it includes, first and foremost, all who have contributed to the creation of a or an audiovisual work.
-In the music industry, it can be a singer, a member of a band or an orchestra, a , a vocalist, etc. IPNs help CMOs to properly identify all performers that have contributed to a sound recording and to distribute royalties, renumerations and other payments to the rightful performers.
+In fact, it includes, first and foremost, all In the context of music, a solo performer or group of performers who perform a musical work live or recorded. who have contributed to the creation of a Typically, the recorded performance of a musical work protected as a phonogram under copyright law. or an audiovisual work.
+In the music industry, it can be a singer, a member of a band or an orchestra, a A creator typically hired by recording studios or music producers to perform an instrument or provide vocals as part of a sound recording or live performance.
+They are usually paid a flat fee to contribute to a performance on a sound recording., a vocalist, etc. IPNs help CMOs to properly identify all performers that have contributed to a sound recording and to distribute royalties, renumerations and other payments to the rightful performers.

 These unique identifiers make the payment accounting process much easier and more accurate, as performers can be identified by their IPN rather than relying solely on their names.
 This is especially important in the case of people with same name, unusual spelling, or unique characters in their names.